Welcome to HR-Benefits

 If you are not in the union, to contact the EAP, call 1-866-659-3848.
 Tell the operator if you have an emergency and a counselor will return your call.
 For more detailed information about the program, contact EAP or Human Resources.

 An eligible employee has a choice of three State Universities Retirement System (SURS) plans upon initial employment – Traditional Plan (defined benefit), Portable Plan (defined benefit) and the Self Managed Plan (defined contribution).

 An employee's eligibility is determined by the University and participation is mandatory if an employee meets university criteria.
 The employee will receive information from SURS and will have to choose a plan within six months from the date of receiving a notification letter from SURS.
 If no choice is made by the employee they will default to participation in the Traditional Plan.
 This choice or defaulting is a LIFETIME CHOICE AND ONCE MADE CANNOT BE REVOKED OR CHANGED even upon re-employment in participating organizations.
 The health and dental benefit information can be found on www.MyBenefits.Illinois.gov.

 Go to the SURS website to get more information to compare plan options and how they fit your long-term retirement goals.

 Eligible employees will pay Medicare costs and build credits toward Medicare eligibility but will not pay into nor build credit with Social Security while participating in SURS.
 Employees who are ineligible for SURS participation will pay into Medicare and Social Security and build credit in those systems.

-Benefits for participants hired before 1/1/2011 can be found under the different plans available at the SURS website.
+Benefits for participants hired before and after 1/1/2011 can be found on the SURS website.

 Accident - You qualify for benefits the first day of your contract.